Reviewable/hubkit/README.md

 quotas, and `oAuthScopes` to see what scopes your authorization entitles you to, on your `metadata` object (see below) or on `Hubkit` if you didn't set one.

+You can augment a Hubkit instance by calling `gh.scope({...moreOptions})` to return a new instance that combines both sets of options.

 #### Options reference

 Valid options to pass (to the constructor or to each request), or to set on `Hubkit.defaults`,